-- The Mathematics A-Level course consists of Pure, Mechanics and Statistics components that are all examined at the end of Year 13.
-Students will sit three 2 hour exam papers (2 Pure and 1 Applied) which are out of 100 marks each; calculators are allowed for all three exam papers.
-There is no coursework involved.
+The Mathematics A-Level course encompasses Pure, Mechanics, and Statistics components, all of which are assessed at the end of Year 13.
+Students will undertake three 2-hour exam papers (2 Pure and 1 Applied), each worth 100 marks.
+Calculators are permitted for all three exam papers, and there is no coursework requirement.

 Further Mathematics is a natural choice for many of our Mathematics students, with a consistent enrolment of over 40 students in Year 12.
 This course provides a solid foundation for further studies in Mathematics and other disciplines that extensively employ mathematical skills.